 And I, well, I am the Valentine Scrooge.
 I mutter "bah humbug" at the sudden red tide sweeping through clothing departments.
-I curse "rubbish" under my breath at the hearts on everything from cups, to teddy bears is covered in hearts.
+I curse "rubbish" under my breath at the hearts on everything from cups, to teddy bears.
 Cards of every variety are covered in red, pink and glittery horror declaring love, lust and a few other sentiments deemed appropriate for the holiday.
 NO store or place is safe.
 Red and pink flowers can be found at the garden nursery entrance.
 Romance novels accost you at the entrance of the bookstore.
 But worst of all is Home Depot.
 HOME DEPOT!
 Even the bastion of practical, get things done, down to earth type of active sensibilities is not safe from the dreaded holiday.

 So, after grumbling my way past all of this blush coloured fervor I made it home.
 And then as I fell asleep exhausted from the overwhelming assault of pink and red on my senses I wondered if maybe I was too harsh on the holiday.
 Is Valentine's Day really so bad?
 Maybe I'm just as bitter as they say.

 The clock strikes midnight and I find myself unaccountably awakened by a presence.
 Somehow I know it is St. Valentine.
 It is probably the birds and roses that surround him that gave him away.